bsc-pm-ompss-at-fpga/eclipse-ompss/Plugins/Eclipse/README.md

 # Synchronize OmpSs Autocompletion Features project with BSCPragmas

-Display the file "features.xml" in OmpSs Autocompletion Features, and use the "synchronize" button to synchronize it with BSCPragmas
+DSelect an display the file "features.xml" in OmpSs Autocompletion Features, and use the "synchronize" button to synchronize it with BSCPragmas.

+When asked about the synchronization method, select "Synchronize versions on build (recommended)"

 ![](images/6.png)

 # Synchronize and build the repository

+Select and display the file "site.xml" from the BSCPL project, and
+ - Synchronize (selected features only)
+ - Build All

 ![](images/7.png)

-# Now, you can open your eclipse installation and install the plugin
+# Now, you can install the plugin in your Eclipse installation

-To do so, go to help/install-new-software, and add the BSCPL project.
+To do so, go to Help/Install New Software..., and add the BSCPL directory containing the project.
-You can share this BSCPL project and zip it in order to distribute the plugin.

 ![](images/8.png)

+You can also build a zip file with the contents of the directory
+ - eclipse-ompss/Plugins/Eclipse/BSCPL

+For example:
+ - cd eclipse-ompss/Plugins/Eclipse
+ - zip -r BSCPL.zip BSCPL

+And go to Help/Install New Software..., and add the BSCPL.zip, containing the  project.

+You can share this BSCPL.zip project in order to distribute the plugin to other users.